 Common Setup Mistakes and How to Avoid Them

-Limits set too tight: For usage-based SaaS, add a 15–20% buffer to prevent failed charges.
+Limits set too tight: For usage-based SaaS, add a 15 to 20% buffer to prevent failed charges.

 Old card details not updated: If your account changes, update saved card data in vendor portals right away.